isomerpages/moe-changkatchangisec/_experience-at-changkat/Sec One Registration.md

 </li>
 <li>
 <p>Online purchase (before 19 Dec 2024, 12 pm) &amp; self-collection at school.
-Online purchase done before 19 Dec 2024, 12pm, will be available for collection at the school on 20 Dec 2024.</p>
+Online purchase done before 19 Dec 2024, 12 pm, will be available for collection at the school on 20 Dec 2024.</p>
 </li>
 <li>